Readless

 "

-"In an information-rich world, what information consumes is rather obvious: it consumes the attention of its recipients." — Herbert A. Simon, "Designing Organizations for an Information-Rich World" (1971)
+"In an information-rich world, what information consumes is rather obvious: it consumes the attention of its recipients." — Herbert A. Simon, Nobel Laureate in Economics, "Designing Organizations for an Information-Rich World" (1971)

-2. Convert newsletters to RSS with Kill the Newsletter (free)
+2. How do you convert newsletters to RSS with Kill the Newsletter?

 1. Create a feed on Kill the Newsletter and copy the generated email address + Atom URL.